dylan-lang/opendylan/documentation/website/source/articles/macro-system/patterns.rst

 ============

-A main rule pattern has elements like `define` and `end` as described in `macro-types`:ref:, but in general, a pattern is a list of fragments or pattern variables separated at the highest level by semicolons, then by commas.
+A main rule pattern has elements like `define` and `end` as described in :doc:`macro-types`, but in general, a pattern is a list of fragments or pattern variables separated at the highest level by semicolons, then by commas.
 That is, a pattern has this syntax::